Flavor pairings elevate wine tastings at downtown Paso Robles salon.

 More About Paso Robles

 Daniel Mangin is the author of Fodor’s Napa and Sonoma and coauthor of The California Directory of Fine Wineries: Central Coast.
-He also writes about wineries and travel for Napa Valley Life, Marin Magazine, and other outlets.
+He has written about wineries and travel for Napa Valley Life, Marin Magazine, and other outlets.